spatie/laravel-http-logger/README.md

 and configure it in `config/http-logger.php`.

 A custom log profile must implement `\Spatie\HttpLogger\LogProfile`.
-This interface requires you to implement `shouldHandleRequest`.
+This interface requires you to implement `shouldLogRequest`.

 ```php
 // Example implementation from `\Spatie\HttpLogger\LogNonGetRequests`